The Boston Pan African Forum

 The Boston Pan-African Forum is a local program partner with AFRICA ACTION of Washington D.C. click here for their ACTION ALERT regarding (March 04) BUSH funding proposals for fighting AIDS in Africa.
 For other action alerts and information on their programs, click here

-BPAF is also the delegate organization for Massachusetts activities to promote the implementation of the National Plan of Action adopted at the National Summit on Africa in Washington, DC, in February 2000.
+BPAF was also the delegate organization for Massachusetts activities to promote the implementation of the National Plan of Action adopted at the National Summit on Africa in Washington, DC, in February 2000.
 The plan emphasizes 5 themes: Economic Development; Education and Culture; Environment & Quality of Life; Democracy & Human Rights; and Peace & Security.
 Visit the website at Click here for the Africa Society of the National Summit on Africa website

 TransAfrica Forum: for information regarding current programs, click here